inesusvet/tests-talk/PITCHME.md

  There isn't any other test.
  If the machine produces tranquility it's right.
  If it disturbs you it's wrong until either the machine or your mind is changed.

+ ---
+ @title[References]

+ ## Further reading
+ - "The art of unit testing" by Roy Oserove
+ - "TDD by example" by Kent Beck